I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_urb_bulk_or_interrupt_transfer.md

 ## Members

+`_URB`

+`_URB_HCD_AREA`

+`_URB_HEADER`

 `hca`

 Reserved.
 Do not use.

 `Hdr`

 Pointer to a <a href="..\usb\ns-usb-_urb_header.md">_URB_HEADER</a> structure that specifies the URB header information. <b>Hdr.Function</b> must be URB_FUNCTION_BULK_OR_INTERRUPT_TRANSFER, and <b>Hdr.Length</b> must be set to <code>sizeof(_URB_BULK_OR_INTERRUPT_TRANSFER)</code>.

 `PipeHandle`

 Specifies an opaque handle to the bulk or interrupt pipe.
 The host controller driver returns this handle when the client driver selects the device configuration with a URB of type URB_FUNCTION_SELECT_CONFIGURATION or when the client driver changes the settings for an interface with a URB of type URB_FUNCTION_SELECT_INTERFACE.

 `TransferBuffer`

 Pointer to a resident buffer for the transfer or is <b>NULL</b> if an MDL is supplied in <b>TransferBufferMDL</b>.
 The contents of this buffer depend on the value of <b>TransferFlags</b>.
 If USBD_TRANSFER_DIRECTION_IN is specified this buffer will contain data read from the device on return from the host controller driver.
 Otherwise, this buffer contains driver-supplied data for transfer to the device.

 `TransferBufferLength`

 Specifies the length, in bytes, of the buffer specified in <b>TransferBuffer</b> or described in <b>TransferBufferMDL</b>.
 The host controller driver returns the number of bytes sent to or read from the pipe in this member.

 `TransferBufferMDL`

 Pointer to an MDL that describes a resident buffer or is <b>NULL</b> if a buffer is supplied in <b>TransferBuffer</b>.
 The contents of the buffer depend on the value of <b>TransferFlags</b>.
 If USBD_TRANSFER_DIRECTION_IN is specified, the described buffer will contain data read from the device on return from the host controller driver.
 Otherwise, the buffer contains driver-supplied data for transfer to the device.
 This MDL must be allocated from nonpaged pool.

 `TransferFlags`

 Specifies zero, one, or a combination of the following flags:

 <table>